simoncozens/unicopedia-plus/README.md

 ## Regex Properties

-- The **Regex Properties** utility displays all the Unicode properties available in this app for regular expressions, used in particular by the **Emoji Data Finder** and **Unicode Data Finder** utilities.
+- The **Regex Properties** utility displays all the Unicode properties available in this app for regular expressions, used in particular by the **Emoji Data Finder**, **Unicode Data Finder** and **Unihan Data Finder** utilities.
 - These properties are suitable to build Unicode-aware regular expressions in JavaScript (ECMAScript 6) using the 'u' flag.
-- Unicode properties fall into four groups, which can be displayed individually using the <kbd>Category</kbd> pop-up menu:
+- Unicode properties fall into four groups, which can be displayed individually using the <kbd>Category</kbd> drop-down menu:
     - **General Category** properties
     - **Binary** properties
     - **Script** properties